 - If I had understood the question, I would have answered it correctly.

-- Although he understood the risks, he still decided to take the chance.
+- Although he understood the risks, he still took the chance.

-- Because she had understood the material, she was able to explain it to her classmates.
+- Because she had understood the material, she explained it confidently.

 Common Mistakes